eventespresso/event-espresso-core/docs/GraphQL-API/README.md

 # Event Espresso GraphQL API

 Event Espresso GraphQL API is based on [WP GraphQL](https://github.com/wp-graphql).
-Please visit WP GraphQL [docs](https://docs.wpgraphql.com/) to get started.
+Please visit WP GraphQL [docs](https://www.wpgraphql.com/docs/introduction) to get started.
 You can also use any _GraphiQL_ explorer to browse the API schema.
+Unless `wp-config.php` constant `GRAPHQL_DEBUG` is set to `true` admin interface for [WP GraphQL](https://github.com/wp-graphql) will remain hidden in the backend (`/wp-admin/`) including [GraphiQL IDE](https://www.wpgraphql.com/docs/wp-graphiql).

 ## Examples